paymill/paymill-example-ios-parse-honeystore/README.md

 **Adding PAYMILL’s API Key**

-To use PAYMILL in our application we need to register as merchant in PAYMILL's website.
+To use PAYMILL in our application, we need to register as merchant in PAYMILL's website.
 Put your Public Key in the iOS application.

 ```objective-c
   NSString *PAYMILL_PUBLIC_KEY = @"PAYMILL_PUBLIC_KEY";